 Wicker baskets, chairs, or trays offer subtle structure and texture to rooms styled with a vintage cottagecore aesthetic.
 These details are lightweight and versatile, balancing soft linens and floral prints.
 Wicker’s handwoven appeal brings a sense of calm and craft.
 Use it to organize or display anything from books to teacups.
 Mix with soft ribbons, handwritten notes, or dried fruit for added character.

-- Lighting: brass candlestick holder with cream taper candle
+- Lighting: antique brass taper candle holder with cream pillar candle

-- Materials: distressed painted wood, handwoven wicker, sheer linen, vintage wool rug with rust and navy pattern
+- Materials: distressed white painted wood, handwoven rattan, linen cushion, sheer cotton curtains, vintage wool rug with faded botanical pattern

 22. Heirloom-Inspired Textures